-- 3.1 The Designated Safeguarding Lead is responsible for: - 3.1.1 Referring a child if there are concerns about possible abuse, or radicalisation, to the Local Authority, and acting as a focal point for
+3.1 The Designated Safeguarding Lead is responsible for:

-3.1.2 Keeping written records of concerns about a child even if there is no need to make an immediate referral.
+- 3.1.1 Referring a child if there are concerns about possible abuse, or radicalisation, to the Local Authority, and acting as a focal point for staff to discuss concerns.
+Referrals should be made in writing, following a telephone call using the CYPS Service Request Form. - 3.1.2 Keeping written records of concerns about a child even if there is no need to make an immediate referral.
 We use CPOMS for our secure record keeping.
 Staff receive training on record keeping twice annually to ensure everyone is clear and understands record keeping in relation to safeguarding and child protection concerns.